Namibia, Chobe & Victoria Falls

 The itinerary takes in Namibia's top spots before heading into Botswana and onto Victoria Falls.

-Partially covered by the Namib Desert, one of the world's driest deserts, Namibia's climate is generally dry and pleasant throughout the year.
-Spectacular afternoon thunderstorms and short heavy downpours occur during the summer months, however it is unlikely that the rain will disrupt your travel plans - meaning that this incredible African country can be visited at any time of year.
+Partially covered by the Namib Desert, one of the world's driest deserts, Namibia's climate is generally dry and pleasant throughout the year and great to visit in any month.

 January is mid-summer in Namibia.
 It tends to be very hot and humid with average temperatures between 30-35°C, and up to 40°C in the desert.